Learn the best backpacking tips for photographers with this equipment list, packing guide & video tutorial, from a pro.

 I use & recommend the Dueter Aircontact Pro 70+15 Long Haul Bag ( shown above ).

 Main Backpack Compartment

 The main compartment is the largest part of your backpacking bag.

-This is where you’ll want to carry your heavy gear that doesn’t required quick and easy access.
+This is where you’ll want to carry your heavy gear that doesn’t require quick and easy access.